metabrainz/listenbrainz-local/README.md

 ./lb_local.py
 ```

-The app should then be available at the URL configured in config.py.
+The app should then be available at the URL configured in .env

 # Screenshot